 Eating More Of This Nutrient May Reduce The Frequency & Severity Of Migraine Headaches

 For people with migraine, or anyone dealing with chronic pain, finding ways to mitigate the symptoms can become a lifelong battle.
-And while there's no one-size-fits-all for pain management, a new study published in the BMJ found that diets rich in omega-3 fatty acids may reduce the frequency and severity of headaches for adults with migraine.
+And while there's no one-size-fits-all for pain management, a new study published in the BMJ found that diets rich in omega-3 fatty acids may reduce the frequency and severity of headaches for adults with migraine1.
 Here's how it works, and how you can get more of the nutrient in your diet.

 How omega-3s help manage pain.

-Both omega-3 and omega-6 fatty acids fall under the category of polyunsaturated fatty acids (PUFA), which produce molecules called oxylipins.
+Both omega-3 and omega-6 fatty acids fall under the category of polyunsaturated fatty acids (PUFA), which produce molecules called oxylipins2.
 According to the study, several oxylipins derived from omega-6 fatty acids have pain-promoting properties, whereas several oxylipins derived from omega-3s have potent pain-reducing properties.

 To determine whether these pain-reducing properties could help mitigate headaches for people with migraine, researchers looked at 182 participants who experienced migraine headaches anywhere between five and 20 days per month.
 The participants were randomly assigned one of three diets for 16 weeks.